top of page

 A TWAIN-compliant scanner protects future flexibility.
 Without it, devices often become isolated and under-used.

-4. Duplex Scanning and Throughput
+4. Duplex scanning and throughput

 Duplex scanning — capturing both sides of a page in one pass — is essential in business environments.

 Anything less doubles handling time and increases the chance of missed information.
-Speed should be measured in documents processed without intervention, not just pages per minute.

-5. Build Quality and Duty Cycle
+5. Build quality and duty cycle

 Capture devices are operational tools, not consumer electronics.